7 Ways to Celebrate Open Education Week

 Here are 7 ways you can celebrate Open Education Week!

-1. Apply for a $2,000 stipend to start using open course materials through our Summer Stipend program.
-Apply by March 22, 2026.
-Keep an eye on our Grants & Stipends page for future opportunities.
+- Apply for a $2,000 stipend to start using open course materials through our Summer Stipend program.
+Applications will be accepted until March 22.
+Our Grants & Stipends for Open Education page offers other opportunities.

-2. Adopt an open textbook.
-The deadline to notify the Bookstore about your Summer textbook adoptions is March 15, and the deadline for Fall is April 15.
+- Adopt an open textbook: The deadline to notify the JMU Bookstore about your Summer textbook adoptions is March 15, and the deadline for Fall is April 1.
 Contact Liz Thompson for help finding open and affordable course content.

-3. Mark your course as no/low-cost in MyMadison: If the total cost of required materials for your course is $40 or less at the JMU Bookstore, please alert the relevant staff in your department so they can add this info to Course Scheduler.
+- Mark your course as having no/low-cost materials: If the total cost of required materials for your course is $40 or less at the JMU Bookstore, please alert the relevant staff in your department so they can add this info to Course Scheduler.
 The final window to update Fall courses is March 26-29.

-4. Join our workshop on creating open materials: To learn how to create your own open course materials, join our self-paced workshop at any time.
+- Learn how to create open materials: Join our self-paced workshop at any time.

-6. Take our open textbook survey: If you use open textbooks or open course materials in your classes, let us know!
-Please complete this faculty survey by May 1, 2026.
+- Take our open textbook survey: If you use open course materials in your classes, let us know!
+Please complete our open textbook adoption survey by May 1.

-7. Get to know our champion for open, affordable textbooks.
-Thanks in large part to our Open Education Librarian, Liz Thompson, over 6,300 JMU students saved more than $768,000 in book costs in the 2024-2025 academic year, and the program is growing!
-Read Liz’s interview with JMU News to learn more.
+- Get to know our champion for open, affordable textbooks.
+Thanks in large part to our Open Education Librarian, Liz Thompson, over 6,300 JMU students saved a combined $768,000+ in book costs last year, and the program is growing!

 We’d love to hear from you!

-Contact our Open Education Librarian, Liz Thompson, to share ideas and questions about open education and textbook affordability at JMU.
+Contact Liz Thompson to share ideas and questions about open education and textbook affordability at JMU.